pamruta/Web-Miner/README.txt

 	Directory <dep-parser> contains scripts for processing the parser-output in typed-dependency format.

-	=> run-dep-parser.sh - runs Stanford Parser on given text file, to produce the output in dependency format.
+	=> run-dep-parser.sh - runs stanford-parser on given text file, to produce the output in dependency format.

 	Usage: ./run-dep-parser.sh input-file